TheAlgorithms/Go/STYLE.md

 ## Formatting

 All go code should be formatted with the official formatting tool `gofmt`.
-This requirement is implemented and verified by the repository workflows.
+This requirement is verified by the repository workflows.

 It is also required for the code to pass the `go vet` checks.